How To Stop Dachshund Behavior Problems

 First, we need to look at some possible reasons for aggressive behavior in your Dachshund.
 Then, we will review some helpful tips to tame it.

-If children or other pets are playing too rough around the dog, allow him to retreat to a safe place.
+If children or other pets are playing too rough around the dog, allow them to retreat to a safe place.

 Back injuries, like IVDD, can be very painful for Dachshunds.